Dehumanization

 ColosseumPin

 Back in November, as we were making our way around the Colosseum in Rome, I couldn’t help but think about the thousands of people who died in this arena.
-At the time, this was considered “entertainment”, and was used as a way to sate the mob of Rome.
-I began to think about our modern day culture and what was different about the way things were then.
-Sure, things were more barbaric in general, but this wasn’t a war, or a fight for limited resources.
+At the time, this was considered “entertainment” and was used to sate the mob of Rome.
+I began to think about our modern-day culture and what was different about how things were then.
+Sure, things were more barbaric in general, but this wasn’t a war or a fight for limited resources.
 This was something altogether different.

 Looking back at the Romans, the gladiators, slaves, Jews, Christians, and others who were killed in the arenas simply weren’t real people.
-They might as well have been television characters for all the typical Roman citizen knew about them or interacted with them.
-So, since these weren’t “people” in the same sense that the people I work with, live with, and interact with, it was easy to start to explain away treating them as less than human.
+They might as well have been television characters, for all the typical Roman citizens knew about them or interacted with them.
+So, since these weren’t “people” in the same sense as the people I work with, live with, and interact with, it was easy to start to explain away treating them as less than human.

-Bottom line, if no rape or abuse victim is ever to blame, then you can’t also argue that someone deserves to be raped.
-That goes for public figures who make horribly racist, sexist and even rape jokes, men in prison, no matter their crime, members of the KKK, or anyone else who we don’t like.
-They may not be people I want to be friends with, or be around at all, but they are people and they have rights as well, including the right not to be raped or murdered.
+The bottom line is if no rape or abuse victim is ever to blame, then you can’t also argue that someone deserves to be raped.
+That goes for public figures who make horribly racist, sexist, and even rape jokes, men in prison, no matter their crime, members of the KKK, or anyone else who we don’t like.
+They may not be people I want to be friends with or be around at all, but they are people, and they have rights as well, including the right not to be raped or murdered.

 Similar Posts